 You are likely referring to the Farmer Assurance Provision included in the 2013 federal government Appropriations bill that was passed in March 2013.
 The provision was put in place to minimize some of the potential effects of burdensome litigation that has been used in the past to work around the well-established regulatory process of the U.S. Department of Agriculture and put a significant economic burden on farmers.
 Ironically, this provision directly protects farmers, not seed companies―but you wouldn’t know it by how it has been renamed in the media and online by anti-GMO groups.
 Here is how the provision breaks down:

 The USDA has well-established review processes for any new GMO to gain the authorizations needed to enable commercialization.
-Here is a link to specifics on this process:
+You can read more about thespecifics on this process here.

 Once a GMO is approved by these regulatory bodies (in addition to USDA, FDA and EPA have regulatory review processes for GMOs), it is available to farmers who choose to purchase it.
 Today, roughly 90 percent of corn, soybeans and cotton grown in the United States are GM varieties.

-For alfalfa, the nation’s fourth largest crop, a court-ordered injunction blocked planting of herbicide tolerant alfalfa while a lengthy and duplicative environmental review was completed.
+For alfalfa, the nation’s fourth-largest crop, a court-ordered injunction blocked planting of herbicide-tolerant alfalfa while a lengthy and duplicative environmental review was completed.
 As a result, farmers were barred from planting alfalfa with the trait for nearly four years.
-Despite the Supreme Court later deciding 7-1 that the injunction was unnecessarily burdensome, the livelihood of farmers was still at the mercy of individual rulings.
+Despite the Supreme Court's later decision 7–1 that the injunction was unnecessarily burdensome, the livelihood of farmers was still at the mercy of individual rulings.

 Here are links to some additional reporting on the provision: